Lusiné VartanLV

 An app that sounds like you, not like AI.

-The market was flooded with tools that generate content.
-They all produce the same flat, recognizable "AI voice" — and they all start with a blank box that asks "what do you want to write?"
+Every content tool produces the same flat, recognizable "AI voice" and starts with a blank box asking "what do you want to write?"
 For a busy executive, that blank box is the work, not the relief.

 The insight